Table of Contents

 Fill out this form to request a meeting with our cybersecurity experts.

 How Account Takeover Fraud Happens

 The foundation for a successful account takeover is access to a user’s account credentials.
-Here’s how attackers usually compromise legitimate accounts:
+Here’s how attackers typically compromise legitimate accounts:

-- Phishing.
-Old-fashioned credential phishing remains an effect way to get a victim’s password.
+- Phishing: Old-fashioned credential phishing remains an effective way to steal a victim’s password.
 Without controls such as multifactor authentication (MFA), lost credentials can lead to compromised accounts.